Molokai beaches

 Who owns Molokai Island?

-As of my last knowledge update in September 2021, Molokai, Hawaii is not owned by a single entity or individual but rather consists of a mix of private, government, and native Hawaiian-owned lands.
+As of my last knowledge update in September 2021, Molokai, Hawaii, is not owned by a single entity or individual but rather consists of a mix of private, government, and native Hawaiian-owned lands.
 The island is a part of Maui County and is subject to local government jurisdiction.
 The tight-knit community of residents, including Native Hawaiians, has cultural and historical ties to the land.
-Ownership on the island varies, ranging from individuals and families who live and work there, to larger landholding corporations, to public lands managed by the state and federal government.
+Ownership on the island varies, ranging from individuals and families who live and work here to larger landholding corporations and public lands managed by the state and federal government.

 Pin It For Later